ASSEMBLE A GO BAG

-Put together your emergency supply kit long before a wildfire or other disaster occurs and keep it easily accessible so you can take it with you when you have to evacuate.
+Put together your Go Bag, or emergency supply kit, long before a wildfire or other disaster occurs.
+Keep it easily accessible so you can take it with you when you have to evacuate.
 Plan to be away from your home for an extended period of time.
-Each person should have a readily accessible emergency supply kit.
+Each person should have a readily accessible Go Bag or emergency supply kit.
 Backpacks work great for storing these items (except food and water) and are quick to grab.
 Storing food and water in a tub or chest on wheels will make it easier to transport.
 Keep it light enough to be able to lift it into your car.

 - Map marked with at least two evacuation routes